emipa606/BeatYourPrisoners/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=2380798255

 - Prisoners now also get beaten to reduce their will, thanks Virstag for the added functionality.
-- The positive torture precepts in https://steamcommunity.com/sharedfiles/filedetails/?id=2059450213]War Crimes Expanded 2 Core now nullifies the bad thoughts of beating prisoners
+- The positive torture precepts in [War Crimes Expanded 2 Core](https://steamcommunity.com/sharedfiles/filedetails/?id=2059450213) now nullifies the bad thoughts of beating prisoners

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)

 ![Image](https://i.imgur.com/Mi8ecQv.gif)
 *Beat Your Prisoners* lets you... well, beat the hell out of your prisoners.
 You can use this to speed up recruitment time, train melee skill, or purely for amusement.

 **As always, I appreciate any feedback you can give on this mod.
 For this one I could especially use feedback on balance aspects, such as whether beatings need to be more/less effective, are the mood penalties reasonable, do prisoners fight back or prison break too often, etc.**